Do You Really Need a Lawyer in Your Case Against Encompass Insurance

-The accident happened on August 28, 2007 in Allegheny County.
+The car accident happened on August 28, 2007 in Allegheny County, Pennsylvania.
 Our client was stopped at a red light when the defendant hit him from behind.
 Our client was taken to the hospital with complaints of spine pain and tingling and numbness in his arms and legs.

 Within a year of the accident, our client’s doctor determined that his injuries from the accident were permanent and disabling.
 He would not, his doctor found, be able to return to work.

 Our client had worked for 38 years without interruption prior to this accident.
-And though he was nearing retirement, he'd nevertheless not planned to retire just yet.
+And though he was nearing retirement, he did not plan to retire just yet.